Easey Garment Factory (依時製衣廠)

 Wu Yiu-kwan cutting the cake at Easey’s 10th anniversary party in 1976 while Ursula Tong, Y.L.
 Yang (first from left) and Chan Lee-pak looked on.
 (KSEN, 1976-12-24)

 Under the leadership of Wu, Chan and Mrs. Tong, Easey continued to grow.
-In the mid-1970s, Easey launched its own brand Easy Jeans which was sold in the UK in retail chains such as John Lewis.
+In the mid-1970s, Easey launched its own brand Easy Jeans (whose logo resembles the American flag) which was sold in the UK in retail chains such as John Lewis and also in Southeast Asia in markets such as Singapore.
 In December 1976, Easey celebrated its tenth anniversary at the Miramar Hotel in Kowloon with 2000 guests and the group’s sales exceeded HK$100 million that year with factory space of over 100,000 sq ft.
 (KSEN, 1976-12-24)

 In 1977, Easey made $7.3 million in after-tax profit which was comparable to the prior year despite soaring costs of garment quotas and materials.
 In October of that year, it acquired a garment factory in England which was renamed Easey Adam (London) Ltd. (WKYP, 1978-7-25) In 1980, Henry Import & Export Ltd in Macau was formed.
 In October 1981, Easey acquired a 90000 sq ft plot of land in London.